burnout2k/Digital_Twin_of_Tartu/README.md

 # Creation of Digital Twin for Tartu

-Here are all the scripts used in the creation of Digital Twin for Tartu.
+Here are all the python scripts used in the creation of Digital Twin for Tartu.